top of page

 Positive Integers: The natural numbers that are right of zero that range from one to infinity.

-Negative Integers: The additive inverses of the natural numbers that are left of zero and that range from negative one to negative infinity.
+Negative Integers: The additive inverses of the natural numbers.
+Negative integers are found to the left of zero and range from negative one to negative infinity.

 Fractions

-Fractions: Numbers composed of a numerator, denominator, and fraction bar.
+Fractions: Numbers that are composed of a numerator, denominator, and fraction bar.

-Numerator: The number above the fraction bar.
+Numerator: The number above a fraction bar.
 A numerator is equivalent to a dividend.

-Denominator: The number below the fraction bar.
+Denominator: The number below a fraction bar.
 A denominator is equivalent to a divisor.

-Fraction Bar: The bar that separates the numerator from the denominator.
-The bar is equivalent to a division sign "÷" and enacts the same operation.
+Fraction Bar: The bar that separates a numerator from a denominator.
+A fraction bar is equivalent to a division sign "÷" and enacts the same operation.

-Improper Fractions: Fractions with an equal or greater number in the numerator as compared to the denominator.
+Improper Fractions: Fractions with an equal or greater number in the numerator than in the denominator.

 Complete Fractions: Improper fractions with the same number in the numerator and denominator.
 Complete fractions are equal to one.

-Equivalent Fractions: Fractions that represent the same value but have different numerators and denominators.
+Equivalent Fractions: Sets of fractions that represent the same value but differ in their numerators and denominators.

-Fraction Bars: A tool used to visually determine equivalent fractions.
+Fraction Bars: A visual aid used to determine equivalent fractions.

-Simplified Fraction: A fraction that contains a denominator and numerator that only share one as a common factor.
+Simplified Fraction: A fraction with a numerator and denominator that only share one as a common factor.

 .png)